tahminarasoli/todolist/README.md

 # todolist

+## Version 2
+[X] it shoutld have a function to add a todos.
+[X] it shoutld have a function to edit a todos.
+[X] it shoutld have a function to todos.
 ## Version 1
 [X] it should have a place to store todos.
 [X] it shoutld have a way to display todos.